-Cushing’s disease symptoms occur due to hypercortisolism — prolonged abnormally high levels of the hormone cortisol.
-This is caused by a tumor in the pituitary gland, which stimulates the excessive production of adrenocorticotropic hormone (ACTH).
-ACTH triggers the production and release of cortisol from the adrenal gland.
+Cushing’s disease symptoms occur due to hypercortisolism, or prolonged abnormally high levels of the hormone cortisol, which is caused by a tumor in the pituitary gland.
+This tumor stimulates the excessive production of adrenocorticotropic hormone (ACTH).
+In turn, ACTH triggers the production and release of cortisol from the adrenal glands.

-Retinoic acid is believed to play multiple roles in both lowering cortisol levels and potentially reducing the size of the tumor.
-It can inhibit the action of AP-1 and Nur77, two proteins that are involved in the production and release of ACTH from the pituitary gland.
-By blocking these proteins, retinoic acid can reduce the levels of ACTH, which in turn lowers cortisol levels.
+Researchers think that retinoic acid plays a role in both lowering cortisol levels and potentially reducing the size of the tumor.
+It can inhibit the action of AP-1 and Nur77, two proteins that are important for the production and release of ACTH from the pituitary gland.
+By blocking these proteins, retinoic acid may be able to reduce the levels of ACTH.
+This, in turn, could lower cortisol levels.

-Retinoic acid has been assessed in a number of small-scale clinical trials in Cushing’s disease patients.
+Researchers have assessed retinoic acid in a number of small-scale clinical trials in Cushing’s disease patients.

-A small proof-of-concept clinical trial, published in the Journal of Clinical Endocrinology and Metabolism, was carried out in seven Cushing’s disease patients.
-It tested the safety of daily doses of retinoic acid ranging from 10 to 80 mg for six to 12 months, as well as measuring changes in ACTH and cortisol levels.
-Five of the seven patients had a reduction in cortisol levels, with two patients achieving normal levels of cortisol during the treatment.
-Retinoic acid treatment appeared well tolerated among the patients, with only mild side effects reported.
+A small proof-of-concept clinical trial tested the safety of daily doses of retinoic acid, ranging from 10 to 80 mg for six to 12 months in seven Cushing’s disease patients.
+The trial also measured changes in participants’ ACTH and cortisol levels.
+Five of the seven patients showed a reduction in cortisol levels, with two patients achieving normal levels of cortisol during the treatment, according to results published in the Journal of Clinical Endocrinology and Metabolism.
+Patients tolerated the treatment well, with only mild side effects.

-The results from these proof-of-concept clinical trials suggest that retinoic acid could be an effective and safe treatment for Cushing’s disease, but larger randomized, placebo-controlled, double-blind clinical trials are required to fully assess the potential of retinoic acid in Cushing’s disease patients.
+The findings from these proof-of-concept clinical trials suggest that retinoic acid could be an effective and safe treatment for Cushing’s disease.
+However, larger clinical trials are necessary to fully assess the potential of retinoic acid to treat Cushing’s disease.

 Last updated: April 27, 2020